How Do You Drink Mead?

 It shares a few similar properties to wine in that some mead tastes better chilled whilst some should only really be served at room temperature.

 Some can be put in the fridge, poured over ice or warmed through.
-However, our dark meads and spiced meads DO NOT like being cold – they need to be room temperature or above.
+However, our spiced mead DOES NOT like being cold – it needs to be room temperature or above.

 Can you mix mead with anything?